sruthiS5/ReadText_Articulate_sl3/README.md

 # ReadText_Articulate_sl3
-To read a text externally using XML into a sl project using Java script
+To read a text externally using XML into an Articulate storyline 3 project using Java script